Grauly/ComChatUtil/README.md

 # Com Chat Utils
-This is a Minecraft Mod to solve the confusion of (not) being in community chat, developed specifically for The OG SMP (http://theogsmp.com/).
-It colors the text in your chat field green (or whatever color you choose), whenever you are in community chat.
+This is a Minecraft Mod to solve the confusion of (not) being in group chat (formerly community chat), developed specifically for The OG SMP (http://theogsmp.com/), and Back2Basics (http://back2basics.gg/).
+It colors the text in your chat field green (or whatever color you choose), whenever you are in group chat.

 ## Reporting Bugs
 Found a bug?
 A crash log is mentioning this mod?
 Managed to desync the community chat state?
 Great!
 Kinda.

-Either raise an issue on this repo, or let me know on discord, you will find me on the OG SMP Discord.
+Either raise an issue on this repo, or let me know on discord, you will find me on the OG SMP/b2b Discord.

 When reporting a bug, try and reproduce it first, there is little I can do without that.